Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: Algorithms

-Putting all the pieces together, the PGD update rule in \eqref{E:PGD_update_rule} results in the iterations tabulated under Algorithm \ref{A:PGD}.
+{A viable approach is to rely on projected gradient descent (PGD)~\cite{bertsekas_nonlinear}, which boils down to the provably convergent iterations tabulated under Algorithm \ref{A:PGD}~\cite[Prop.
+2.3.1]{bertsekas_nonlinear}.
 The updates entail multiplications and additions of $N\times N$ matrices, and accordingly the computational complexity per iteration is $\ccalO(MN^3)$.
-For the adopted step size selection rule, convergence to a stationary point can be guaranteed~\cite[Prop.
-2.3.1]{bertsekas_nonlinear}.
-Since multiple stationary points exist, we typically run Algorithm \ref{A:PGD} for $I$ random initializations.
+The factor $M$ can be shaved off by parallelizing the computation of the gradient in Algorithm \ref{A:PGD}.
+Taking into account all these desirable features, Algorithm \ref{A:PGD} markedly improves upon its precursor in~\cite{RSSSAMGM_icassp17}.} Since multiple stationary points exist, we typically run Algorithm \ref{A:PGD} for $I$ random initializations.
 Among the $I$ estimated filters we select the one whose eigenvectors lead to e.g., the sparsest graph shift $\bbS$ when solving \eqref{E:general_problem} with $f(\bbS)=\|\bbS\|_1$; see also the numerical tests in Section \ref{S:Simulations}.